bbauska/UofM-Intro-HTML5/README.md

 we make it available to everybody.

-Commerce I find particularly interesting because many places have online presences but are they even realizing that they&apos;'re alienating such a large customer base?
+Commerce I find particularly interesting because many places have online presences but are they even realizing that they&apos;re alienating such a large customer base?
 And of course the social benefits of the Web are easy to see, so many people have created more friends online than they actually have in real life.
 The benefits of the Web are amplified for